ryanlayer/giggle/README.md

 To search only a subset of database files use the `-f` option, which takes a comma separated list of regular expressions.
-Only those database files that match one of the regular expression will be considered.
+Only those database files that match one of the regular expressions will be considered.

     giggle search -i repeat_sort_b -r 1:200457776-200457776 -f rmsk,simple